k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/02_Fabric_6.xx_Setup_Single_node.md

 Run the commands as shown below:

-1. Run the pre setup commands.
+1. Run the pre-setup commands.

 2. Start Cassandra.

-3. Run the post setup commands.
+3. Run the post-setup commands.

-**Pre Setup Run**:
+**Pre-Setup Run**:

 Update the following parameters if needed: